 Used as an edible ornamental plant, they work beautifully as an accent tree.
-They can be used either as centerpiece in your garden landscape or a stand alone in your yard.
+They can be used either as a centerpiece in your garden landscape or a stand-alone in your yard.
 They make a thick, green scape barrier plant along your property line as a living fence.

 The Pixie Crunch is sold as a standard and dwarf specimen.
-Since they are not prone to messy fruit drop, the dwarf variety is perfect to plant in a container.
+Since they are not prone to messy fruit drops, the dwarf variety is perfect to plant in a container.
 A 20-gallon or more container will be a good home for your Pixie Crunch apple tree.

 To get the most out of your apple trees, some pruning is required.
-Pruning helps to keep your trees’ growth in check, increases air circulation, sun exposure, wards off disease, which in turn, produces a larger harvest.
+Pruning helps to keep your trees’ growth in check, increases air circulation, sun exposure, and wards off disease, which in turn, produces a larger harvest.

 Prune in late winter to shape your tree and wrestle its growth rate into submission.
-This is the best time to shape buy pruning cross branches, opening up the interior of the tree, and corralling the shape of this vigorous grower.
+This is the best time to shape apple trees by pruning cross branches, opening up the interior of the tree, and corralling the shape of this vigorous grower.

 Apple Tree Pollination

-Please note, that the Pixie Crunch apple tree has biennial tendencies if over cropped.
+Please note, that the Pixie Crunch apple tree has biennial tendencies if over-cropped!

 Mulching Your Apple Trees

 Select a trusted organic mulch brand.
 Organic mulch mimics the natural environment and provides your fruit tree with a healthy base.
 Avoid mulches that are treated with chemicals that may end up damaging your trees.

-The Pixie Crunch is a modern, disease resistant apple tree.
+The Pixie Crunch is a modern, disease-resistant apple tree.

 Health Benefits Of Eating Apples

-Why do you see farmers markets popping up in every city and town – because we know the benefits of eating fresh, local, and seasonal produce.
+Why do you see farmer’s markets popping up in every city and town?
+Because we know the benefits of eating fresh, local, and seasonal produce.
 Growing our own fruit trees gives us control over pesticides, fungicides, and fertilizers that many mega fruit producers need to use to ensure a bumper crop.
-Besides, there is nothing like the flavor of a fresh picked apple.

 An apple a day, keeps the doctor away.
-Old adages are sometimes actually pretty accurate.
+Old adages are sometimes actually pretty accurate!

 Eating an apple like the Pixie Crunch where the natural sugar satisfies your sweet tooth, you can cut out adding extra refined white sugar to your diet.
-Consider adding an apple to your daily menu for a healthy diet.

 Cooking With A Pixie Crunch Apple

 Additionally, it works well in many apple recipes.
-Due to its high natural sugar content, you can use less sugar in your tried and true apple recipes and still bake a delicious dessert.
-The Pixie Crunch flesh becomes tender when cooked making it a sensations baking apple.
-Time to try out a few no sugar pie recipes!
+The Pixie Crunch flesh becomes tender when cooked, making it a sensational baking apple.
+Due to its high natural sugar content, you can also use less sugar in your tried and true apple recipes and still bake a delicious dessert.
+Check out my favorite apple recipes!

-In many areas you can begin harvest in late August, and has an extended harvest time, so you can have fresh picked apples for your best recipes over the course of a month or two.
+In many areas you can begin to harvest in late August.
+Because of its extended harvest time, you can have freshly picked apples for your best recipes over the course of a month or two.